ethannicholas/Frost/docs/gettingStarted.md

     $ cmake ..

 Assuming `cmake` finds all of the prerequisites, it should create a makefile with which to build
-Panda:
+Frost:

     $ make

-This will create the `pandac` compiler in the build directory.
-You can run Panda's tests to ensure that it is functioning correctly:
+This will create the `frostc` compiler in the build directory.
+You can run Frost's tests to ensure that it is functioning correctly:

     $ make run_tests